Gas-powered leaf blowers are used far too often and their effects really blow: intense noise and major health and environmental impacts.

 Landscape workers face unequal burdens cleaning our yards and parks, and often, limited economic options.
 Requiring their employers to switch to cleaner equipment is a matter of basic equity, workplace safety, health, and environmental justice.
 It is long overdue.

 It’s pretty bad.
 You have to be smelling that smoke all the time, and it can cause you a lot of health problems, allergies and getting sick all the time.-Noe Bautista, Bautista’s Landscaping, from KQED News

 If you have never worn a two stroke leaf blower on your back, it is hard to imagine the effect the noise, exhaust and dust has on you after hours of use.
 It is a singular form of trauma for your ears and lungs.– Ken Foster, Santa Cruz landscaper, who switched from gas to electric blowers in 1988, and has used only manual tools since 1999

 You might think a small machine would have small effects.
-But the two-stroke leaf blower is a little engine with big impacts on our air, soils, and water.
+But the gas-powered leaf blower is a little engine with big impacts on our air, soils, and water.